 NsUpkeep - An assistant to DNS securityBy Dag, on March 29th, 2017

 Enforces DNS servers on a Windows PCNsUpkeep (Nameserver Upkeep) is a console program (<400 kB) that enforces DNS server settings on the currently used NIC.
 It keeps a very low profile as a hidden console window using zero CPU, low RAM, and is only visible in process manager.
 It will update (enforce) the DNS servers every 5 seconds.
-If DNS servers are changed manually, it will keep changing them back again unless the process is killed from process manager, making it useless for a basic skilled user to try and change their DNS settings.
+If DNS servers are changed manually, it will keep changing them back again unless the process is killed from process manager, so mostly useful for enforcing children and non-advanced users.
 The console window will hide itself when used with --run (it uses this option at boot execution).

 Targets .NET 4.5.2 or higher.